thawdezin/thawdezin/README.md

 ## I'm Mobile Developer.

-- 🔭 I’m currently working on no one. 😢
+- 🔭 I'm currently working on no project. 😢
 - 🌱 I’m currently learning Flutter and Swift. 🐣🔰🍼
 - 👯 I’m looking to collaborate with no one. 😬
 - 🤔 I’m looking for help about Future Life. ☸️✝️☪️